theOriginalPerson/Python-Console-Chat/README.md

 <h3>Intro</h3>
 <p>Welcome to the Chatting with Python course!
 Here we will briefly learn how to develop a basic chat application in the console.</p>
 <h3>Steps to reproduce this</h3>
-<p>Please feel free to refer to the code in the example I've laid out for you above.
-Do your best to do it on your own and figure out how to create your own functions and variables, following the steps written below.</p>
+<p>Please feel free to refer to the code in the <code>main.py</code> file I've provided for you above.
+Do your best to do it on your own whilst following the steps written below.</p>
 <ol>
     <li>Build your dictionary.
 Specifically choose which key, value pairings you wish to use (i.e. what you want to ask the console and what you want it to say back)</li>
     <li>Make a joke dictionary nested within your overall dictionary when someone writes "tell me a joke" to the console.</li>